 Given that more than 60% of customers say they switched from one brand to another due to poor customer service, banks may want to provide excellent customer support to keep their customers satisfied and not to lose them to competitors.
 The best mobile banking app features for customer support include in-app chatbots, virtual assistants, and even direct call options.

-Chatbots allow users to solve problems at any time, offering personalized assistance at the user’s fingertips.
-They help with various tasks, from checking an account balance to guiding them through more complex financial transactions.
+| Chatbots | Chatbots allow users to solve problems at any time, offering personalized assistance at their fingertips.
+They help with various tasks, from checking an account balance to guiding them through more complex financial transactions. | – Available 24/7 – Quick answers to common questions – Reduces call center workload | – Limited in complex situations – May feel impersonal | Everyday banking questions and simple problem-solving |

-While similar to AI chatbots, virtual assistants are more versatile.
-By using big data, deep learning, and machine learning algorithms, they deliver more conversational experiences.
+| Virtual assistants | While similar to AI chatbots, virtual assistants are more versatile.
+By using big data, deep learning, and machine learning algorithms, they deliver more conversational experiences. | – More advanced and human-like – Handle a wider range of queries – Improves user experience | – Requires strong AI training – May still struggle with unique cases | Personalized financial advice and advanced support |

-The Bank of America app provides its users with Erica—a virtual financial assistant.
+The Bank of America app provides its users with Erica, a virtual financial assistant.
 In essence, Erica is a chatbot, available 24/7 to the bank’s 25 million mobile customers.
 She can help users with automated tasks such as looking up transactions, paying bills, and receiving account alerts and insights.

 7. In-app education